MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 ## Considerations

-While Keepalive probes can improve the fault tolerance of your applications, they can also consume additional bandwidth.
+While keepalive probes can improve the fault tolerance of your applications, they can also consume additional bandwidth.
 Additionally, on mobile devices, increased network activity may impact the device's battery life.
 Therefore, it's important to adhere to the following best practices:

-- **Customize Parameters**: Adjust Keepalive settings based on application requirements and network conditions.
+- **Customize parameters**: Adjust keepalive settings based on application requirements and network conditions.
-- **Application-Level Keepalives**: For encrypted connections (e.g., TLS/SSL), consider implementing keepalive mechanisms at the application layer to ensure probes are sent over secure channels.
+- **Application-Level keepalives**: For encrypted connections (e.g., TLS/SSL), consider implementing keepalive mechanisms at the application layer to ensure probes are sent over secure channels.
-- **Monitoring and Logging**: Implement logging to monitor keepalive-induced connection closures for troubleshooting.
+- **Monitoring and logging**: Implement logging to monitor keepalive-induced connection closures for troubleshooting.
-- **Fallback Mechanisms**: Design applications to handle disconnections gracefully, including retry logic and failover strategies.
+- **Fallback mechanisms**: Design applications to handle disconnections gracefully, including retry logic and failover strategies.

 ## See also